For Enterprise Products Partners L.P. [EPD], Analyst sees a rise to $28. What next?

 Enterprise Products Partners L.P.
-[NYSE: EPD] stock went on a downward path that fall over -0.22% on Monday, amounting to a one-week price increase of more than 1.09%.
-The company report on May 3, 2021 that Enterprise Reports First Quarter 2021 Earnings.
+[NYSE: EPD] stock went on an upward path that rose over 1.17% on Monday, amounting to a one-week price increase of more than 4.18%.
+The company report on May 17, 2021 that Enterprise to Participate in Annual EIC Investor Conference.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.